distribute-protocol/distribute-contracts/README.md

 [put diagram here eventually]

 #### 6 - Complete
-When a project reaches stage 6: Complete, all Stakers (Reputation and Token Holders) regain their stake, and the positive Validators are rewarded for their validation.
+When a project reaches stage 6- Complete, all stakers (reputation and token holders) regain their stake, and the positive validators are rewarded for their validation.

-** How exactly are positive Validators and Stakers rewarded?
-What do they get? **

 ##### Stakers Can Pull Their Stakes and be Rewarded
 ```